 Summer Seminars: USMA, USNA, USAFA & USCGA

-Summer seminars can be great fun!
+US Service Academy summer seminars can be great fun!
 But they provide much more than just some summer entertainment.

 West Point has the Summer Leaders Experience (SLE), Annapolis has the Summer Seminar (and so does Air Force in Colorado), and finally, Coast Guard has the Academy Introduction Mission (AIM).
 If you are interested in attending any of these four service academies, then I highly recommend applying for each of these programs during your junior year in high school.